OakAndClay/plutus-pioneers-notes/week05/Values.md

 :t lovelaceValueOf
 lovelaceValueOf :: Integer -> Value
 ```
 It takes an integer and  returns a value `lovelaceValueOf 123` will return a Value Type. `Value (Map [(,Map [("",123])])` The first Map has an empty space after, this is the CurrencySymbol for Ada.
-The "" after the second map is the TokenName of Ada.
+The "" after the second map is the TokenName of Ada. `lovelaceValueOf` is a [Monoid](http://learnyouahaskell.com/functors-applicative-functors-and-monoids#monoids).

 * [Ada.hs](https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/Plutus/V1/Ledger/Ada.hs)